vuepress/docs/docs/advanced/cookbook/resolving-routes.md

 const routePath = resolveRoutePath('baz.html', '/foo/bar.html') // => '/foo/baz.html'
 ```

-## Parsing route information
+## Resolving route information

-You can use `resolveRoute` to resolve route information for a given link. `resolveRoute` receives a link and an optional base path, and returns a resolved route information:
+You can make use of [resolveRoute](../../reference/client-api.md#resolveroute) to resolve route information for a given link.

+`resolveRoute` receives a link and an optional base path, and returns the resolved route information:

 ```ts
 import { resolveRoute } from 'vuepress/client'